 The house, visited by thousands of Seventh-day Adventists over the years, was purchased in 2006 by the Adventist Heritage Ministry, which is undertaking a restoration.
 It is open to the public during the spring, summer and early fall.
-JOSEPH BATES JR.

 See a longer feature story elsewhere in this guide book about Joseph Bates Jr. and sites connected with him that you can see.
 Next to the Bates house stand the remains of the Thomas Taber house, c.
 1680.
 Taber, a son-in-law of the Pilgrim John Cooke, built after his first house was burned during the King Philip War.
 The stone wall was part of a huge fireplace and chimney that made up the entire south wall of the house.
 The small 16 foot by 20 foot house was occupied until 1851.
 The wooden parts of the house did not survive long after that, but the entire chimney remained intact into the 1890s.
-In
+In 1926, Miss Clara Bennett deeded the the land upon which the home had stood to the Old Dartmouth Historical Society.
+The small plot was later turned over to the town of Fairhaven.
+The chimney wall is cared for by the town's Historical Commission.

 CHIMNEY OF THE THOMAS TABER HOUSE AS IT STOOD IN THE LATE 1800s 2.
 Capt.
 Joshua Slocum Memorial Cooke Memorial Park, Pilgrim Avenue This boulder marks the place near which Captain Joshua Slocum painstakingly rebuilt an antiquated oyster boat, Spray.
 The small vessel (36 feet, 9 inches) had been given to Slocum by Poverty Point resident Capt.
 Eben Pierce.
 Slocum began his rebuilding of the Spray in 1891 and launched his fully overhauled vessel on June 21, 1892.
 Slocum began living aboard the Spray.
-He remained in Fairhaven for a short time afterward and tried fishing for a season, but without much luck.
-In April of 1895, Slocum set sail from Boston on a three-year voyage around the globe.
+He remained in Fairhaven for a short time afterward and tried fishing for a season, but without much linek In April of 1895, Slocum set sail from Boston on a three-year voyage around the globe.
 When landed at Newport, RI in June of 1898, Slocum became the first man to have sailed around the world alone.
 On July 3 of that year, he sailed the Spray back to her birthplace in Fairhaven.
 Slocum's book Sailing Alone Around the World, first published in 1900, is still in print and has been translated into many languages.
 See the story of Joshua Slocum elsewhere in this Visitors Guide.

-CAPT.
-JOSHUA SLOCUM
+CAPT, JOSHUA SLOCUM

 3. John Cooke Memorial

 Cooke Memorial Park, Pilgrim Avenue

-John Cooke arrived in America at the age of 14 in the year 1620 with his father Francis aboard the Mayflower: In 1652 Cooke was among the 36 Plymouth colonists who purchased Dartmouth Township from Wampanoag leader Massasoit and his son Wamsutta.
+John Cooke arrived in America at the age of 14 in the year 1620 with his father Francis aboard the Mayflower.
+In 1652 Cooke was among the 36 Plymouth colonists who purchased Dartmouth Township from Wampanoag leader Massasoit and his son Wamsutta.
 Cooke was the